uyo-obong/statecity/README.md

 ## Usage

- Include any of the blade syntax in a location you want in your blade template.
+ Include any of the blade syntax.

 - Double row